What is Make ICT?

 Resources in the space include a several thousand square foot woodshop.
 Pajunen said that it's very well maintained and put together and people make some of the most beautiful pieces of furniture there.

 There is also a metal shop with several welders, a plasma cutter, a CNC machine and more.
-There’s a 3D fabrication lab, a laser cutter, an area for ceramics with a kiln, a textiles area with several sewing machines and a serger, a space for screen printing, electronics, jewelry making, and more.
+There’s a 3D fabrication lab, a laser cutter, an area for ceramics with a kiln, a textiles area with several sewing machines and a serger, a space for screen printing, electronics, jewelry making, printing plates, and more.

 There’s also a lounge, a gallery display area, and a classroom where people can take some of the many classes offered each month.
 Each area is led by an “area lead”, a dedicated volunteer that is an expert in that specific area, that depending on the difficulty of the task at hand and your skill level, will teach you what you need to know.